Modibo Adama: Legacy

 Adama died in 1847 and was laid to rest at Yola (his tomb survives to this day).
-Adamawa covered 103,000 km² from Lake Chad to Banyo and was inhabited by 1,500,000 people.
+Adamawa covered 103,000 km2 from Lake Chad to Banyo and was inhabited by 1,500,000 people.
 Further expansion to the south had proved difficult and undesirable since the presence of the tsetse fly and thick jungle made cattle rearing difficult there.

 Adama's son Muhammadu Lawal succeeded him after a brief regency under Hamidu bi Adama.
-Eventually, three of Adama's other sons would at some point serve as Emir of Adamawa.
+Eventually, three of Adama's other sons would at some point serve as Lamido of Adamawa.
 Not until the British and German colonial periods would the emirate come to an end.

 Despite their loss of independence, the Fulani were now the preeminent ethnic group of Northern Cameroon.
 They spread Islam throughout the region, establishing it as the dominant religion.
 Education also flourished, as new converts learned Arabic writing and studied the Qur'an.
 Trade flourished, and communications with it.
 The conquests were also important ecologically.
 Lands that had once been used for cultivation now became part of Fulani pastureland.
 Herdsmen cut down trees to make way for cattle, and they burned grasses that their herds later trampled.
 Centuries of such behaviour have replaced the region's forest with savanna.

 Ironically, the Adamawa was more sparsely populated after Adama's conquest.
 Rather than fight the Fulani invaders, many peoples fled, displacing others in turn.
 The Adamawa Plateau, once home to many of Cameroon's ethnic groups, soon became a pastureland, and the forest zone of Cameroon became more heavily populated.